 Besides the insufficient supply of calcium from the chicken’s diet, any nutritional imbalance, such as a shortfall in any essential nutrients, can lead to the laying of soft-shelled eggs.
 This incident underscores the importance of not feeding your chickens with too many scraps and unhealthy feed.

-Laying chickens need a balanced diet to supply their bodies the required nutrients while they work hard to produce eggs.
+Laying chickens need a balanced diet to supply their bodies with the required nutrients while they work hard to produce eggs.

 Provide the chickens with a balanced diet that contains protein, vitamins, and minerals to provide nourishment.